 You may be placed at a university, secondary school, primary school or specialised language institution.
 You may teach small groups yourself or take a whole class with a teacher in the room with you.
 The class size depends on the school.

-Last year, I worked at a lycée (similar to an A level college) and collège (secondary school) in Montauban, France.
-I worked with classes of 12 to 30 students aged 11 to 20 years old of mixed abilities, including students with special needs.
+I worked at a lycée (similar to an A level college) and collège (secondary school) in Montauban, France.
+Classes were usually made up of 12 to 30 students aged 11 to 20 years old of mixed abilities, including students with special needs.